ChongWuLab/CMO/README.md

 --chr_id 22
 ```

 This should take around one or two minutes, and we will see some intermediate steps on the screen.
 If everything works, the results will be saved into ./Example/.
-Birefly, we save the results of CMO (res_CMO_CHR22.txt) and individual MWAS results (res_MWAS_CHR22.txt).
+Briefly, we save the results of CMO (res_CMO_CHR22.txt) and individual MWAS results (res_MWAS_CHR22.txt).